Slavery and Human Trafficking

 Our Reporting Mechanisms

-Using a Speak Up Hub on our internal web pages, we clearly communicate and signpost to our staff how they can raise any concerns regarding illegal, unethical or dishonest behaviour including MSHT related risks or issues.
+Using a Speak Up Hub on the NFU Mutual intranet, we clearly communicate and signpost to our staff how they can raise any concerns regarding illegal, unethical or dishonest behaviour including MSHT related risks or issues.
 Our ‘Speak Up Procedure’ provides our staff with guidance on how they can raise concerns relating to the activities of NFU Mutual which are in the public interest.
-The Procedure explicitly signposts MSHT.
+The Procedure explicitly signposts MSHT to staff.

 NFU Mutual regularly assesses supplier risk and classifies suppliers to ensure that they are managed appropriately.
 We carry out due diligence and risk assessment of our suppliers in a variety of ways:

-NFU Mutual is a signatory of The Principles for Responsible Investment (‘PRI’) and our investment approach incorporates Environmental, Social & Governance (‘ESG’) considerations.
-When engaging with investee companies we make our ESG priorities clear, including compliance with the Act.
-In early 2023, we joined the Votes Against Slavery initiative through the PRI Collaboration platform.
-The initiative, led by Rathbones, targets UK-listed FTSE 350 companies which fail to comply with Section 54 of the Modern Slavery Act (2015).
+- NFU Mutual is a signatory of The Principles for Responsible Investment (‘PRI’) which is a United Nations supported international network of financial institutions which aims to promote sustainable and responsible investment practices.
+Our investment approach incorporates Environmental, Social & Governance (‘ESG’) considerations.
+When engaging with investee firms we make our ESG priorities clear, including our expectation that they comply with the Act.

 Our Contractual Controls

-Throughout 2023, we have continued to introduce strong MSHT clauses into our new service contracts, and at contract renewal, to support supply chain transparency.
+Throughout 2024, we have continued to introduce strong MSHT clauses into our new and existing contracts, and at contract renewal, to support supply chain transparency.
 Our suppliers are required to:

-• comply with the Act and all applicable laws, regulations and guidance relating to it and to ensure that their staff have received appropriate training on the same.
+- comply with the Act and all applicable laws, regulations, codes and guidance made under the Act or relating to it and to ensure that their staff have received appropriate training on the same.

-• not engage in any activity, practice or conduct that would be an offence under the Act.
+- not engage in any activity, practice or conduct that would constitute an offence under the Act if such activity, practice or conduct were carried out in the UK.

-NFU Mutual requires that its agency network also meets MSHT requirements through our Agency Agreement.
-This obligation extends to persons who are providing services or goods in connection with the Agreement.
+NFU Mutual further requires that its agency network also meets MSHT requirements through our Agency Agreement.
+This obligation extends to persons who are providing services or goods in connection with that Agreement.

 Communication and Training

-• We run a company-wide training programme as part of the Senior Managers & Certification Regime (‘SMCR’), which covers the Conduct Rules.
-The Conduct Rules set minimum standards of individual behaviour in financial services businesses, including acting with diligence and integrity.
-We require all our employees to complete SMCR eLearning every 2 years and to complete an annual attestation.
-We also require our new starters to complete the Conduct Rules eLearning and attestation as part of our induction curriculum.
+- As part of the Senior Managers and Certification Regime, NFU Mutual is required to deliver a regulatory learning module for its staff which covers the Conduct Rules.
+The Conduct Rules set out the minimum standards for individual behaviour in financial services firms, which includes acting with integrity and with due skill, care and diligence.
+All NFU Mutual staff have a responsibility under this regulation to understand and take accountability for their own conduct, behaviour and practices at work.
+We require all NFU Mutual staff to complete the Conduct Rules e-Learning every 2 years and to complete an annual attestation.
+We also require all new starters to complete the Conduct Rules e-Learning and attestation as part of our induction curriculum.

-• We have met our regulatory obligations by providing our staff with annual mandatory Financial Crime training which covers how staff can raise any financial crime concerns.
-This has specific training material on MSHT to increase staff awareness and to provide a reminder of how to report concerns.
+- We have met our regulatory obligations by providing our staff with annual mandatory Financial Crime training which covers how staff can raise any financial crime concerns.
+This includes specific training material on MSHT to increase staff awareness and to provide a reminder of how to report concerns.

-• We have evolved our Responsible Business Strategy to consider factors across an Environmental, Social and Governance (ESG) framework.
-To support the business with this approach, four strategic ESG ambitions have been created that the company will work towards over the long term.
-One of the strategic ambitions is ‘Doing Business the Right Way’, which outlines that we will continue to incorporate ESG factors in our decision-making, how we operate our business and our supply chain, where we place our investments and the products and services we provide.
-A key focus area under this ambition is Human Rights and Working Conditions.
-We have focused on both NFU Mutual’s working practices and our employee rights, as well as those of individuals and businesses across NFU Mutual’s entire supply chain.
+- We have evolved our Responsible Business Strategy to consider factors across an ESG framework.
+To support the business with this approach, four strategic ESG ambitions were created that the company will work towards over the long term.
+One of the strategic ambitions is ‘Doing Business the Right Way’, which outlines that we will continue to incorporate ESG factors in our decision-making, how we operate our business and our supply chain, where we place our investments and the products and services that we provide.
+A key focus area under this ambition is human rights and working conditions.
+This area includes both NFU Mutual’s working practices and our employee rights, as well as those of individuals and businesses across NFU Mutual’s entire supply chain.

-• MSHT and guidance on how to report any MSHT concerns, has been added to the Procurement eLearning platform, which is mandatory annual training for those Business Relationship Managers who manage NFU Mutual’s strategic or key suppliers.
+- MSHT and guidance on how to report any MSHT concerns, is in the Procurement eLearning platform, which is mandatory annual training for those Business Relationship Managers who manage NFU Mutual’s strategic or key suppliers.

 Effectiveness